arrow-right-alt INTERNATIONAL MEDIA LAW GUIDE

 This means that the information in question should be communicated in any form to at least one person, aside from a claimant.
 For example, information can be published on the Internet or in the mass media, or included in job reviews, public speech, statements addressed to officers.

-Moreover, in practice, it is necessary to show that information in question is the statement of fact in which a person alleges information as objective fact of reality, without any subjective evaluation of such fact.
+Moreover, in practice, it is necessary to show that the information in question is a statement of fact in which a person alleges information as objective fact of reality, without any subjective evaluation of such fact.

-According to Russian procedural law, if the case requires special knowledge, the court has to appoint an expert.
+According to Russian procedural law, if the case requires special knowledge, the court may need to appoint an expert.
 In case of claims for defamation, Russian courts frequently appoint linguistic expertise to assess whether expression of opinion took place rather than a statement of fact.

 • The disseminated information must be discrediting

-According to the position of the Supreme Court of Russia, discrediting information is information that contains statements about the claimant and his actions impairing his/her honour, dignity or reputation (such as violation of law; non-ethical or abusive behaviour; social and political life; unfair practices conducted in entrepreneurial or business activities; or breach of business ethics or business practices).
+According to the position of the Supreme Court of Russia, discrediting information is information that contains statements about the claimant and the claimant’s conduct impairing the claimant’s honour, dignity or reputation (such as violation of law; non-ethical or abusive behaviour; social and political life; unfair practices conducted in entrepreneurial or business activities; or breach of business ethics or business practices).

 • Information must be inaccurate